ryshu/jsonpath-picker/README.md

 ## Plugin Installation

-Import `json-path-picker.min.js` and `json-path-picker.min.css` in your application.
+Import `jsonpath-picker.min.js` and `jsonpath-picker.min.css` in your application.

 ## Plugin Usage